csning1998/on-premise-gitlab-deployment/README.md

    This architecture was designed primarily to conform to the structural specifications of the variables in the `terraform/modules/11-provisioner-kvm/variables.tf` module.

+   Because Postgres resources will be callable by other Terraform layers (e.g. GitLab and Harbor in the future), the `bridge_name` and virtual machine naming logic _may still_ be modified.

 **Note:** The `bridge_name` in `terraform.tfvars` must not exceed 15 characters due to the `IFNAMSIZ(15)` limitation.

 ### Step C. Build / Rebuild / Reset